srikar-devnet/SmartThingsPublic/README.md

 # SmartThings Public GitHub Repo

 An official list of SmartApps and Device Types from SmartThings.
+Test Github SmartThings.

 Here are some links to help you get started coding right away: